sigp/lighthouse/book/src/suggested-fee-recipient.md

 The `--suggested-fee-recipient` can be provided to the BN to act as a default value when the validator client does not transmit a `suggested_fee_recipient` to the BN.

-## Strict Fee Recipient

-If the flag `--strict-fee-recipient` is set in the validator client, Lighthouse will refuse to sign any block whose `fee_recipient` does not match the `suggested_fee_recipient` sent by this validator.
-This applies to both the normal block proposal flow, as well as block proposals through the builder API.
-Proposals through the builder API are more likely to have a discrepancy in `fee_recipient` so you should be aware of how your connected relay sends proposer payments before using this flag.
-If this flag is used, a fee recipient mismatch in the builder API flow will result in a fallback to the local execution engine for payload construction, where a strict fee recipient check will still be applied.

 ## Setting the fee recipient dynamically using the keymanager API